Bot

 Overview

 This post describes how to add OAuth2 authentication to a bot so it can perform certain GitHub operations on behalf of the user.
 The article assumes that you already have a bot deployed in Azure.
 GitHub is used as the identity provider to authenticate the user and to generate a bearer token which the bot uses to perform GitHub operations on behalf of the user.
 In its simplest form, the bot should allow the user to perform basic GitHub commands like listing and accessing repositories.
-You can download an example of this kind of bots from GitHub here.
+You can download an example of this kind of bot from GitHub here.

 The sample is not maintained.
 Use it as a starting point.

-Create a GitHub OAuth application
+Create a GitHub OAuth Application

 1. In your browser, log in to your GitHub account.